5 ways to support a student going through a divorce + FREE printables!

 Here is a list of books that I have used or recommended to parents (for younger students).
 Disclaimer: Affiliate links

 I hope you found this post helpful!
 Please remember that the above suggestions are not intended to replace professional counseling advice.
 Please collaborate with the staff at your school on how your team will support a student going through a divorce.
 You MUST contact the student's parents before implementing any of the above suggestions.

 A personal note: I went through this with my son when he was very young and I also have two step sons.
 All of the above resources have helped my children cope with the blended families.
 My son with ASD needed the visual support the most.
 I hope as a professional you can help families when needed in this way.
 I believe it would have been extremely difficulty for my son without it!

 All of the images used in this blog post are by Smarty Symbols.
-They are an online symbol/picture library with over 19,000 images.
-I use them to create visuals, resources, and communication boards for my students.
-Click HERE to check them out through my affiliate link.
+They are an online symbol/picture library with over 20,000 images.